 Students are supported by a highly qualified staff and many outstanding programs including Advanced Placement and Honors courses, AVID, and an extensive intervention program for students with special needs.
-We offer three open choice pathways: Porterville Academy of Business & Finance, Porterville Academy of Health Sciences, and Alternative Energy Resources and Occupations along with site based Porterville Academy of Agriculture and Leadership.
+We offer three open choice pathways: Porterville Academy of Business & Finance, Porterville Academy of Health Sciences, and Alternative Energy Resources and Occupations.
 At Porterville High School, we value our performing arts heritage and continue to showcase our outstanding Panther Band, choral, dance, and drama programs.